AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/DDL/TABLE/CREATE TABLE.md

             call set_table_property('tbl', 'bitmap_columns', 'a:on,b:off');
             commit;

-            // Modify the bitmap indexes for all fields.
+            -- Modify the bitmap indexes for all fields.
 Bitmap indexes are automatically built for all TEXT fields, excluding the fields specified in the CALL statement. call set_table_property('tbl', 'bitmap_columns', 'a:off');
-            // Modify the bitmap indexes in an incremental manner.
+            -- Modify the bitmap indexes in an incremental manner.
 Specify only whether to build bitmap indexes for specific fields. call update_table_property('tbl', 'bitmap_columns', 'b:off');
             ```

     6.  **dictionary\_encoding\_columns**

         ```
-        call set_table_property('<table_name>', 'dictionary_encoding_columns', '[columnName{:[on|off]}[,...]]') ;
+        call set_table_property('<table_name>', 'dictionary_encoding_columns', '[columnName{:[on|off]}[,...]]');
         ```

         The following table describes the required parameters.